In 2026, “AI startup” often means “compute buyer with a cap table”

-Table 1: Benchmarking what investors are funding most aggressively in 2026 AI
+Table 1: What investors are pushing hardest for in 2026 AI

 | AI investment area | Typical 2026 check size | What VCs underwrite | Common proof points |